Chapter 5 : Mad Thoughts

 Disclaimer: I own nothing you recognize, but I do own the plot :)

-“I'm Sirius James, who are you?
+A small voice I didn’t recognize said, “I'm Sirius James, who are you?
 And where did you come from?”

-Ron starts cracking up...
+Ron started cracking up...

 “George?
 Why'd you stop?”
-Whispers Angelina.
+Whispered Angelina.

-“Ok Hermione,” he kisses her cheek...
-What?
+“Ok Hermione,” he kissed her cheek...
+My mouth dropped open, what?

-“Ron, why is that guy's mouth stuck open?”
+The boy patted Ron on the head and stared straight at him, “Ron, why is that guy's mouth stuck open?”

-“So much for getting out of here too soon.”
+I shook my head, “So much for getting out of here too soon.”

 “George, the least we can do is listen to what's going on,” Angelina said with a shove towards the couch.
 Why things couldn't be simple enough that I could go upstairs, pack, and go back to my flat was beyond me.